5 Takeaways From the Only Texas Senate Race Debate

 Illegal immigrants wait in the Rio Grande for an opening in the razor wire barrier to cross into the United States in Eagle Pass, Texas, on Sept.
 25, 2023.
 Andrew Caballero-Reynolds/AFP via Getty Images

-Cruz accused Allred of downplaying the border as an issue for Texans, and said Allred wanted to hide his record of voting against the border security measures as a Congressman.
+Cruz accused Allred of downplaying the border as an issue for Texans and said Allred wanted to hide his record of voting against the border security measures as a congressman.

-“Senator Cruz treats our border communities like he’s going on some kind of a safari.
-He comes down; he puts on his outdoor clothes, and he tries to look tough.
-He goes back to Washington and does nothing to help,” Allred said.
+“Senator Cruz treats our border communities like he’s going on some kind of a safari,” he said.
+“He comes down; he puts on his outdoor clothes, and he tries to look tough.
+He goes back to Washington and does nothing to help.”

-Allred pointed to Cruz’s vote against the bipartisan border bill as proof he doesn’t want to solve the problem.
+Allred pointed to Cruz’s vote against the bipartisan border bill as proof that he doesn’t want to solve the problem.

 Abortion Focus